Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Introduction

 \section{Introduction}

-Errors in software are extremely costly and disruptive.
-NIST (the National Institute of Standards and Technology) estimates the cost of software errors to the US economy at \$59.5 billion per year.
-One approach to minimizing errors is to synthesize programs from specifications.
+Errors in software are extremely costly and disruptive. \commentout{NIST (the National Institute of Standards and Technology) estimates the cost of software errors to the US economy at \$59.5 billion per year. } One approach to minimizing errors is to synthesize programs from specifications.
 Synthesis methods have produced highly reliable moderate-sized programs in cases where the computing task can be precisely specified.
-One of the most elegant synthesis methods is the use of so-called {\em correct-by-construction} program synthesis \cite{BC85,book}.
+One of the most elegant synthesis methods is the use of so-called {\em correct-by-construction} program synthesis (see, e.g., \cite{Ber03,Con71,book,CH88,Coq96,PMW93}.
 Here programs are constructed from {\em proofs} that the specifications are satisfiable.
 That is, a constructive proof that a specification is satisfiable gives a program that satisfies the specification.
-This method has been successfully used by several research groups and companies to construct large complex {\em sequential} programs, but it has not yet been used to create substantial realistic distributed programs.
+This method has been successfully used by several research groups and companies to construct large complex {\em sequential} programs; and it has been used to synthesize distributed protocols such as Paxos \cite{Lam98}, and various authentication protocols (see www.nuprl.org).

+The Cornell Nuprl proof development system was among the first tools used to create correct-by-construction functional and sequential programs \cite{book}.
+Nuprl has also been used extensively to optimize distributed protocols \cite{LKvR+99}, and to formalize them in the language of I/O Automata \cite{BKVL01}.
+Recent work by two of the authors \cite{CB08} has resulted in the definition of a fragment of the higher-order logic used by Nuprl tailored to specifying distributed protocols, called {\em event theory}, and the extension of Nuprl methods to synthesize distributed protocols from specifications written in event theory \cite{CB08}.
+Moreover, the current version of the Nuprl prover is itself a distributed system \cite{ABC06}.